Chipping Sparrow

 Colors

-Adults in breeding season feature a bright rufous (rusty) crown, a crisp white eyebrow, and a distinct black line through the eye.
-The breast and belly are a clean, unstreaked pearly gray.
-Their back is brown with dark streaks.
+Breeding adults feature a bright rufous (rusty) crown, a crisp white eyebrow, and a sharp black line through the eye.
+The breast is a smooth, unstreaked pearl-gray.

 visibility